awsdocs/aws-codebuild-user-guide/doc_source/report-groups-sharing.md

 You can use the CodeBuild console to add a report group to an existing resource share\.
 If you want to add the report group to a new resource share, you must first create it in the [AWS RAM console](https://console.aws.amazon.com/ram)\.

 To share a report group with organizational units or an entire organization, you must enable sharing with AWS Organizations\.
-For more information, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html) in the *AWS RAM User Guide*\.
+For more information, see [Enable sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html) in the *AWS RAM User Guide*\.

 You can use the CodeBuild console, AWS RAM console, or AWS CLI to share report groups that you own\.